peeyushdev/springComplete/README.md

 Inner Beans
 1.If we know some beans are needed for one of the bean so instead of having a sperate bean we can have inner beans also.

+Collection Injection
+1.Spring provides supports for Collection injection.
+2.we can use list,set,map elements to specify the collection objects.
+3.Type-conversion takes place here also.

+Autowiring
+1.Spring helps in injecting the data members of a class using element autowire.
+2.Three ways in which we can autowire
+    a.byName in which spring of bean with name as the data member name. b.byType in which bean with is search with the type required, but works only if we have one for bean for the required type. otherwise exception saying no qualifying bean found, required 1 found 3.(in out example). c.constructor works exactly same as byType instead of using setter injection uses construction injection.